 Yin Hao Jasmine

-Shop owner Amanda Bevill sips a fragrant cup of jasmine tea all day long- and in fact, if you don’t know her by sight, you could sleuth out who she is by the glass mug of clear green brew never far from her hands!
+Shop owner Amanda Bevill sips a fragrant cup of jasmine tea all day long.
+In fact, if you don’t know her by sight, you could sleuth out who she is by the glass mug of clear green brew never far from her hands!
 Jasmine-scented green tea is traditionally made by stacking sheets of green tea leaves and jasmine flowers, one on top of the other, for anywhere from hours on in to days or weeks.
 Our Yin Hao Jasmine tea has been scented five times in this fashion, which imparts a heady jasmine fragrance in the nose, well balanced by the nutty undertone of lightly oxidized green tea.
 Often, jasmine tea is rolled in to pearls to make it hearty and protect the fragrance, but with these delicate leaves, take more notice of your brew time and water temperature or the tea may become too strong or astringent.

 So, I solemnly swear, right hand raised, that I’m done complaining about the departure of summer.
 The promise of watching the rain come down in sheets (and maybe even snow?
 Yes, I said it!) on Western Avenue from the safety of our big windows here in the shop, while sipping these seven, new, delectable teas (for our first post on our new black teas click here), has me cozy and content, and ready for whatever the season brings.
 Swing by for a taste of any one of these teas, or to tell me how you’re preparing to weather the Pacific Northwest monsoon season!